buley/personal/src/content/wired.md

 - Allow natural emotional processing
 - Balance analysis with presence

-I will always value **autonomy, intelligence, and high standards**—that will never change.
+I will always value **autonomy, intelligence, and high standards**--that will never change.
 But I also know that true mastery isn't just about control; it's about **knowing when to push forward, when to let go, and when to fully engage.**